matthewjburton/comfort-airlines/documents/test-plan.md

 #### Scripts

 If a test requires a script, the script should also be stored in the _/documents/tests/module_ directory.

-The results from each test should be listed in a results.txt files stored in the _documents/tests/module_ directory.

-Each test must be listed including its input, expected output, PASS/FAIL and in the event of a failed test the actual output generated.

 ## Unit Tests